 Maybe one day the system will collapse and we will get back to the days where everyone had to fend for themselves.
 You will need to work for yourself in order to make a living.
 Imagine everyone you know had to work for themselves.
 Scary thoughts right?

-But your case may be different.
-You already have a degree and a job.
-So I guess you don't have this problem.
+Your case may be different.
+Maybe you already have a degree and a job.
+Maybe you don't have this problem.
 But what happens when you lose your job?
+40% of America cannot come up with $400 in an emergency.
 We are no longer in the era of working 45 years for a company then retire with a golden watch and a nice pension.
 It's rare to see someone who worked more than 5 years at the same job.

 People lose their job and find others.
-But there is that thing that happens in between, that frustrating job hunting period and the time companies don't seem to want to call you back.
+In between, there is that frustrating job hunting period and the time companies don't seem to want to call you back.
 How long can you survive before you find another job?

 One year of kindergarten, 12 years of schooling, on average 6 years of college (college + university).
 That's a good 19 years of our life we spend preparing.
 When we lose our job, none of this matter.
 All that matters is what an employer thinks when he reads our resume.